thomas-vogel/thomas-vogel.github.io/_pages/teaching/2022S-SBSE.md

 [Course in PANDA](https://panda.uni-paderborn.de/course/view.php?id=33922){:target="_blank"}

 ## Description
 In _search-based software engineering (SBSE)_, we aim to automate the solving of software engineering problems.
 For this purpose, a software engineering problem is reformulated as a search problem, in which optimal or near-optimal solutions should be found in a search space of candidate solutions.
-To realize the search, technqiues from operations research, search-based optimization, and computational intelligence (evolutionarly algorithms) are used.
+To realize the search, techniques from operations research, search-based optimization, and computational intelligence (evolutionary algorithms) are used.

-In this seminar we will discuss fundamentals of SBSE and different problem areas such as automated design, test generation, test prioritization, crash reproduction, and program repair, as well as genetic programming.
+In this seminar, we will discuss the fundamentals of SBSE and different problem areas such as automated design, test generation, test prioritization, crash reproduction, program repair, as well as genetic programming.
-Besides learning fundamentals of SBSE and specific techniques for different problem areas, you will gain practical experience in using search-based tools.
+Besides learning the fundamentals of SBSE and specific techniques for different problem areas, you will gain practical experience in using search-based tools.

 Topics will be announced in PANDA.